 The retirement community of Daytona Beach is also a tourist destination and community of 64,000 located in the northern portion of Florida’s east coast.
 It attracts more than 8,000,000 visitors a year.
 Blessed with many nicknames, it is known as “The Birthplace of Speed”, thanks to its hard beaches where early automobile speed demons raced and broke records.
 The speed tradition lives on with the Daytona 500 and biker conventions such as “Biketoberfest” and “Daytona Beach Bike Week”.
 Collegians have long come here in droves for spring break, but recent efforts to crack down on rowdyism have successfully stemmed that tide.
 The city incorporates the towns of Daytona, Daytona Beach, and Seabreeze.
 It is home to several colleges, including Embry-Riddle Aeronautical University.
 Daytona Beach gives retirees an alternative to living in the big city or in a very affluent community.
 This diverse city has a mild climate in the winter.
-Photo of Looking across the Daytona International Speedway's front stretch courtesy of Wikipedia and ImperialAssassin (public domain); photo of Views of Daytona Beach, South on Highway A1A,taken from Ocean Walk Pedestrian Bridge, courtesy of Wikipedia and Gamweb.
+Photo of Looking across the Daytona International Speedway's front stretch courtesy of Wikipedia and ImperialAssassin (public domain); photo of Views of Daytona Beach, South on Highway A1A,taken from Ocean Walk Pedestrian Bridge, courtesy of Wikipedia and Gamweb (public domain).

 For retirement living options people can choose from beachfront living on the barrier island, or more traditional housing and adult communities on the mainland and across the intercoastal waterway (See Active Communities Link at left).
-The average home price was $215,000 in the first quarter of 2019, for the Deltona-Daytona Beach-Ormond Beach area (NAR), up from $200,000 a year earlier.
+The average home price was $269,000 in the 1st quarter of 2021, for the Deltona-Daytona Beach-Ormond Beach area (NAR), a 17% increase from a year earlier.
 Many desirable rental apartments are available for less than $1000 per month.

 What Is Special about Daytona Beach